-Design thinking demands an attitude of experimentation.
-This will be an underlying, but key, part of the course: develop forward thinking graduates by stressing the need for continuous curiosity about the transformation of legal service delivery in the public interest.
+An attitude of experimentation will be an underlying, but key, part of the course: develop forward thinking graduates by stressing the need for continuous curiosity about the transformation of legal service delivery in the public interest.
 Since the future is always unknown, practitioners will need to be flexible so they can adapt to and grasp the inevitable changes.